yoshyosh/JHARealmSearchTutorialData/README.md

-Some blog post and emoji data for ABFRealmSearchViewController
+Blog post and emoji data for ABFRealmSearchViewController